Updates from the Board of Directors:

 Frank Brainard, Board Member

 Frank is a native Oklahoman who began his career as a high school history teacher.
-He transitioned to teaching Montessori at the 3 to 6 age level under the guidance of Margaret Loeffler and Bea Pape, two Montessorians who supported his decision to move to Bergamo, Italy where he completed his Montessori Elementary credential.
-A few years after his return to the USA, Frank and his wife, Margaret Borrego, established a Montessori School in the southern Appalachian community of Cashiers, NC.
-After several years of co-directing their school, Frank completed his EdM at Harvard University and subsequent principal certification through internships in Marblehead, MA and Auburn, WA.
-He worked in school leadership positions in Chicago, IL and near Seattle, WA where he began his doctoral studies at The University of Washington.
+He transitioned to teaching Montessori at the 3 to 6 age level under the guidance of Margaret Loeffler and Bea Pape, two Montessorians who supported his decision to move to Bergamo, Italy. where he completed his Montessori Elementary credential.
+A few years after his return to the USA, Frank and his wife, Margaret Borrego, established a Montessori school in the southern Appalachian community of Cashiers, NC.
+After several years of co-directing their school, Frank completed his EdM at Harvard University and subsequent principal certification through internships in Marblehead, MA, and Auburn, WA.
+He worked in school leadership positions in Chicago and near Seattle, where he began his doctoral studies at the University of Washington.
 Frank was Head of School at The Greensboro Montessori School for 17 years.
-He is a past member of the AMS Board of Directors, and the AMS School Accreditation Commission the Montessori Accrediting Council for Teacher Education Board of Directors.
+He is a past member of the AMS Board of Directors and the AMS School Accreditation Commission the Montessori Accrediting Council for Teacher Education Board of Directors.
 Frank has chaired or been a member of over 100 school and teacher education accreditation teams.
 He is currently on the board of B’nai Shalom Day School and Noble Academy in Greensboro, NC.
 Frank and his wife are strong supporters of Montessori theory and practice in public and independent schools.
 He is happy to serve on the Willow Oak Montessori board because of the sense he gets that this board is totally committed to the sustainability and future of this fine member of the Montessori community of schools.

 Mike Dasher, Board Member

-Thomas Petley, Board Member
+Jordynn Jack, Board Member